Accessing super when you retire

 How to withdraw your super

-You can choose to get your super in one or both of these ways:
+You can choose to get your super in these ways:

 • a super income stream, as a series of regular payments